-It is grounded in the overall mission, vision and values of the organization and should become a natural part of the way every day work is done.
-Continuous Quality Improvement planning for Pennsylvania Pre-K Counts must include staff, families, children and stakeholders at all levels.
+Continuous Quality Improvement is grounded in the overall mission, vision and values of the organization and should become a natural part of the way every day work is done.
+Continuous Quality Improvement planning for Pennsylvania Pre-K Counts must include staff, families, children, and stakeholders at all levels.

-Consider the information from the Program Review Instrument, Best Practice Rubric, assessment of learning environment as well as agency-specific strategies for documenting and reviewing program, classroom and teacher performance that include Pennsylvania Pre-K Counts regulations and policies.
+Consider the information from the Program Review Instrument, Best Practice Inventory, Classroom Observation Checklist, Instructional Observation Checklist, assessment of learning environment as well as agency-specific strategies for documenting and reviewing program, classroom and teacher performance that include Pennsylvania Pre-K Counts regulations and policies.

-Incorporate the following four components:
+Incorporate the following four components in the plan:

-- Sources of Evidence: The evidence used to identify the areas of needed improvement. - o Goals, Objectives and Strategies: Description of identified and measurable goals to be accomplished and how they will be achieved. - Timeline and Person(s) Responsible: Ongoing dates of review and targeted enddates should be included, along with the person who has the primary responsibility for implementing and monitoring the goal. - Follow-up: The procedure for ongoing review that will occur annually at a minimum.
+- Sources of Evidence: The evidence used to identify the areas of needed improvement. - Goals, Objectives and Strategies: Description of identified and measurable goals to be accomplished and how they will be achieved. - Timeline and Person(s) Responsible: Ongoing dates of review and targeted enddates should be included, along with the person who has the primary responsibility for implementing and monitoring the goal. - Follow-up: The procedure for ongoing review that will occur annually at a minimum.